vyca2017/content/content/reference/platform/data-schema/fields.md

 ### Enum

+Enums are defined on a project scope.

 Like a Boolean an Enum can have one of a predefined set of values.
 The difference is that you can define the possible values.
 For example you could specify how an article should be formatted by creating an Enum with the possible values `COMPACT`, `WIDE` and `COVER`.

 Note: Enum values can at most be 191 characters long.

 In queries or mutations, Enum fields have to be specified without any enclosing characters.
-You can only use values that you defined for the field: `enum: A`, `enum: B`.
+You can only use values that you defined for the enum: `enum: COMPACT`, `enum: WIDE`.

 ### JSON

-Sometimes you need to store arbitrary JSON values like unstructured meta information.
+Sometimes you need to store arbitrary JSON values for loosely structured data.
 The JSON type makes sure that it is actually valid JSON and returns the value as a parsed JSON object/array instead of a string.

 Note: JSON values are currently limited to 64KB in size.

 In queries or mutations, JSON fields have to be specified with enclosing double quotes.
-Special characters have to be escaped: `json: "[\"this\",\"is\",\"json\"]"`.
+Special characters have to be escaped: `json: "{\"int\": 1, \"string\": \"value\"}"`.

 <!--
 ### GeoPoint